ArunPanesar42/Engineering_84_Sparta/README.md

 - Q: Where do you see yourself in 2-5 years time?
 - A: My long-term aspiration is to work for a leading technology or an innovative video game company due to my interest in computing and gaming.

+## SQL Week

+- Q: What is a Join in SQL ?
+- A:

+- Q: What is a Primary Key and Foreign Key?
+What are their Functions?
+- A:

+- Q: What is DML and DDL?
+- A:
+-
+- Q: What is Normalisation ?
+- A:

+- Q: What is the importance of an Entity Relationship Diagram?
+- A: